SolaceLabs/pubsubplus-cf-dev/README.md

 If you are using Windows, there are a few limitations to the deployment.
 Windows is not yet supported by BUCC so you will have to deploy BOSH-Lite locally.
 Additionally, cf logging does not work in BOSH-Lite if it is deployed in windows, so you will need to set up a separate PCFDev virtual machine to host the CF deployment and p-mysql.
 Therefore the steps for deploying on windows and linux differ, and both are outlined in this document.

+The submodule in this repository: [https://github.com/SolaceDev/cf-solace-messaging-deployment/](https://github.com/SolaceDev/cf-solace-messaging-deployment/) contains the tools (including operations files) used by this repository to deploy solace messaging with bosh.

 ## Table of Contents:

 * [Hardware Requirements](#hardware-requirements)